xy124/xy124.github.io/_posts/2023-04-18-verbose-latex-errors.md

   - https://tex.stackexchange.com/questions/324598/why-is-this-error-message-line-number-wrong
 ---

-Activate more verbose latex errors:
+Activate more verbose LaTeX errors:

 ```
    \errorcontextlines=200  %%%%% THIS IS THE IMPORTANT LINE